 2. Improve your website’s search engine optimization (SEO)

-While improving your website, businesses also need to focus on publishing blogs that target relevant keywords and boost SEO rankings.
+While improving your website, businesses also need to focus on publishing blogs that target relevant keywords and build relevant backlinks to boost SEO rankings.
 The trick here is to answer the frequently asked questions that homebuyers may have.
 Publishing SEO-friendly, high-quality content will surely drive traffic to your website in the long run.

 Tools to improve SEO for your website: Google Keyword planner, Ahrefs, and Semrush help you manage SEO practices, find backlinks, and research keywords.
 You can use Google Search Console and Google Analytics to evaluate website traffic and understand your audience.